zettawatt/colony-utils/README.md

 # about any subject you want, regardless of whether you uploaded the data

 # Then upload all pods to the Autonomi network
-colony-cli upload
+colony upload

 # Now we can search for the data we just uploaded, either by a simple text query
-colony-cli search text "beg blag and steal" --limit 5
+colony search text "beg blag and steal" --limit 5

 # Or by raw SPARQL query for more complex queries
-colony-cli search sparql '\
+colony search sparql '\
   PREFIX schema: <http://schema.org/>\
   SELECT DISTINCT ?ant WHERE { GRAPH {\
     ?ant schema:name "BegBlag.mp3" .\